jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 Now if we type `npx eleventy` in our terminal, Eleventy will create a `_site` folder and copy our `index.html` file into it.
 Pretty impressive, right?

-Let's configure Eleventy to better suit our needs now.
+Let's configure Eleventy to better suit our needs.

 ### Configuration